Honeymoon Destinations in May

 So you’ve chosen that all-important wedding date.
 Now for the fun bit – which are the top honeymoon destinations in May?

-In the Mediterranean, most tour operators start their summer flight programmes in May, but the crowds have yet to arrive, so prices are set low.
+In the Mediterranean, most tour operators have started their summer flight programmes by the first week of May, but demand is thin, so prices are set low.
 Long days of warm sunshine are all but guaranteed, yet it’s rarely too hot to wander into town or do some sightseeing.
-In short, this is the perfect time to head to the Med.
+With no crowds, this is the perfect time to head to the Med.

 May is also one of the best months to go long haul.
-Prices in the Caribbean plummet after the Easter holidays, yet the weather is all but perfect, with several months to go before the hurricane season.
+Prices in the Caribbean plummet after the Easter holidays, yet the weather is all but perfect, with several months to go before the emergence of the hurricane season.

 There are also great options in the Indian Ocean, Africa and Asia.
 Or you could opt for a honeymoon in the UK.

 European cities are ideal in May.
 Florence has just the right mix of high culture and fabulous food – plus temperatures of 23ºC and 8 hours of daily sunshine.
-One of the best hotels is the five star deluxe Helvetia e Bristol, and you can easily combine this with a stay in Rome and Siena.
+One of the best hotels is the five-star deluxe Helvetia e Bristol, and you can easily combine this with a stay in Rome and Siena.

 Spain has some of the most appealing cities in Europe if you’re looking for romance and culture.
 I recommend heading to Andalucia and exploring Seville, Cordoba and Grenada.
-You can expect lots of warm sunshine – temperatures of 27ºC and 10 hours of sun in Seville – ideal for lounging at pavement cafes and dining al fresco – but it won’t be too hot for sightseeing.
+You can expect lots of warm sunshine – temperatures of 27ºC and 10 hours of sun in Seville – ideal for lounging at pavement cafes and dining al fresco.

 The Cote d’Azur in France is home to the glamorous cities of Monte Carlo, Cannes and Nice, and glorious in May.
-Treat yourselves to a stay at Le Negresco in Nice, the Radisson Blu 1835 in Cannes or the Hotel Hermitage in Monaco (18ºC and 8 hours of sunshine).
+Treat yourselves to a stay at Le Negresco in Nice or the Hotel Hermitage in Monaco (18ºC and 8 hours of sunshine).